bitcoin/bitcoin/CONTRIBUTING.md

 ### Rebasing Changes

 When a pull request conflicts with the target branch, you may be asked to rebase it on top of the current target branch.

-The `git rebase` command will take care of rebuilding your commits on top of the new base.
+    git fetch https://github.com/bitcoin/bitcoin  # Fetch the latest upstream commit git rebase FETCH_HEAD  # Rebuild commits on top of the new base

 This project aims to have a clean git history, where code changes are only made in non-merge commits.
 This simplifies auditability because merge commits can be assumed to not contain arbitrary code changes.
 Merge commits should be signed,